deis/steward/README.md

     field to a human-readable description of the error.
 Then stops processing
 2. Creates the service according to its configuration (see below)
   - If creation failed, Steward sets the `status` field to `Failed` and adds an appropriate explanation to the `statusDescription` field
 3. Creates a [ConfigMap][configMap] that contains the non-secret data describing how to use the service.
-The ConfigMap will contain a field called `metadata`, which is a `ServicePlanCreation` object
+The ConfigMap will contain a field called `metadata`, which is a [`ServicePlanCreation`][servicePlanCreation] object

 # Backing Services